borntofrappe/fullstack-d3/README.md

 - null, between wind speed and humidity

-The demo includes a line of best fit, showing the correlation, if any, with a `<path>` element.
+The demo includes a line of best fit showing the correlation, if any, with a `<path>` element.

-_Please note:_ the line of best fit is computed considering the `y` coordinate with two `x` values, describing the origin and the end of the visualization.
-A `<clipPath>` element helps to limit the `<path>` element to the bounded dimensions.
+_Please note:_ the line of best fit is computed considering the `y` coordinate with two `x` values, those describing the beginning and the end of the visualization.
+A `<clipPath>` element helps to limit the `<path>` element to the bound dimensions.

 ### Pie and Donut

 A pie or donut chart is useful to focus on the parts of a whole.
 It is difficult to interpret differences between slices, especially with small differences and numerous variables, but the type can provide a few insights.
-Focus on a few slices, five at most, sort the values, the pie generator function sorts the values by default, and consider adding more information with labels or accompanying visuals.
+Focus on a few slices, five at most, sort the values (the pie generator function sorts the values by default), and consider adding more information with labels or accompanying visuals.

-The demo introduces two function from the `d3-shape` module:
+The demo introduces two functions from the `d3-shape` module:

 - `d3.pie` modifies the data to assign a start and end angle for each observation